 Shuv Raj Rana Bhat reviews Miller and McVee’s Multimodal Composing in Classrooms

-The editors wish to thank our authors for their excellent scholarship, our reviewers for their time and feedback, and our many advisers who have guided us through the years.
+The editors wish to thank our authors for their excellent scholarship, our reviewers for their time and feedback, our many advisers who have guided us through the years, and Sarah Bublitz for her copyediting work on “Twenty-five Years of Faith in Writing: Religion and Composition, 1992-2017.”
 Most of all, thanks to our readers for supporting Present Tense.

 Ehren Helmut Pflugfelder, Managing Editor